Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 - AlertsModule has been removed.
 If you want to use the DialogComponent, then please import the `SurfacesModule`

+- ####There will be a lot of breakages over the next few minor versions.
+We're almost ready for V1, and the next few updates will be getting us ready for The first release.

 ## Notes
 Massive shout out to [Smephey](https://github.com/Smephey) for helping with all this and making everything look great!